 Thunder is perhaps the most commonly known sound that scares dogs.
 It’s not just the loud booms that are terrifying, though.
 Thunderstorms bring changes in the air, like drops in barometric pressure, which can significantly affect your pup’s behavior.
 Storms are also accompanied by changes in smells (like rain) and sights (like dark clouds and lightning), all of which can induce fear in your pet once they’ve associated these changes with the loud booms of thunder.

-Fireworks are another extremely common noise phobia for dogs.
+Fireworks are another extremely common reason for noise phobia in dogs.
 They’re extremely loud and unpredictable, not to mention bright.
-And if there is a major holiday, like the 4th of July or New Year’s Day, the fireworks could go on for a while.
+And if there is a major holiday, like the 4th of July or New Year’s Eve, the fireworks could go on for a while.

 3. Gun Shots